CsIPongor/A3-DC-Manual/Manual.md

 ![using a color picker](./Images/1_Install_short.gif)

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

 ###Input Parameters

 ## <ins>Working with workflows and **image segmentation**</ins>

 Main functions of the software are grouped into workflows.
-Users can create new workflows, save them so settings can be used to analye multiple datasets bz loading them.
-In this section we will show how worklows work and the main components of the graphical user interface (GUI).
+Users can create new workflows, save them so settings can be used to analye multiple datasets by loading them.
+In this section we will show how worklows work and the main components of the graphical user interface (GUI) through an image segmentation workflow that can be used to test different segmentation methods.

 ### <ins>Loading workflows</ins>